NeretinIvan/angular_shop/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.6.

+## About

+A shop site created to get practice and better skills in Angular

 ## Run project

 To run project, type `ng serve` in terminal.
 Then navigate to `http://localhost:4200/`.